jain009deep/node_oAuth20/README.md

 1) ServiceAPI Middleware : (lib/serviceAPIMW.js)

 This is an expressjs middleware.
 Include this middleware in your service api server, so that only valid request can access the apis.
 For hybrid apps it validates a valid hybrid app and access_token.

+Use middleware as follow:

+app.use(isAuthorisedServiceRequest)
+or
+app.use('/securedPath', isAuthorisedServiceRequest);

 2) SocketAPI Middleware : (lib/socketAPIMW.js)

 This is a socketio middleware.
 Include this middleware in your socket api server, so that only valid request can make socket connection.
 For hybrid apps it validates a valid request origin and access_token.

+Use middleware as follow:

+io.use(isAuthorisedSocketRequest);

 Other Features